 You will also want to make sure any service you hire is one you can trust.
 It’s fairly easy to check on a business’s reputation.
-Just enter the mover’s name in your Internet search engine browser and do a check for any reviews from previous customers.
+Just enter the mover’s name into your Internet search engine browser and do a check for any reviews from previous customers.
 If a company gets mostly positive reviews, you can probably trust them to ship your car safely and efficiently.

 When preparing your vehicle for transport remember to:

 To help you narrow your search for the right car shipping service, Movers.net has created our free Moving Quotes tool.
 Just enter the information requested, and you’ll receive personalized quotes from up to six different movers.
 The tool is free to use and you are under no obligation to buy.